Slap Shot: Reception

 Pauline Kael in The New Yorker was mixed, writing that "I don't know that I've ever seen a picture so completely geared to giving the public 'what it wants' with such an antagonistic feeling behind it.
-Hill gets you laughing, all right, but he's so grimly determined to ram entertainment down your throat that you feel like a Strasbourg goose."
-However, she praised Paul Newman for giving "the performance of his life——to date."
+Hill gets you laughing, all right but he's so grimly determined to ram entertainment down your throat that you feel like a Strasbourg goose."
+However, she praised Newman for giving "the performance of his life—to date."

 Legacy

 In the years since its initial release, Slap Shot has come to be regarded as a cult classic.

 Critical reevaluation of the film continues to be positive.
-In 1998, Maxim magazine named Slap Shot the "Best Guy Movie of All Time" above acknowledged classics such as The Godfather, Raging Bull, and Newman's own Cool Hand Luke.
-Entertainment Weekly ranked the film #31 on its list of "The Top 50 Cult Films".
+In 1998, Maxim named Slap Shot the "Best Guy Movie of All Time" above acknowledged classics such as The Godfather, Raging Bull, and Newman's own Cool Hand Luke.
+Entertainment Weekly ranked the film #30 on its list of "The Top 50 Cult Films".
 In the November 2007 issue of GQ, Dan Jenkins proclaimed Slap Shot "the best sports film of the past 50 years."

-On Rotten Tomatoes, the film has a rating of 83%, based on 35 reviews, with an average rating of 7.10/10 and the critical consensus stating "Raunchy, violent, and very funny, Slap Shot is ultimately set apart by a wonderful comic performance by Paul Newman."
+On Rotten Tomatoes, the film has a rating of 87%, based on 38 reviews, with an average rating of 7.10/10 and the critical consensus stating "Raunchy, violent, and very funny, Slap Shot is ultimately set apart by a wonderful comic performance by Paul Newman."

+The film is standard viewing for young ice hockey players on road trips, including Christian Hanson, son of David Hanson, who saw the film for the first time when he was 11 years old during a hockey road trip with his team.
+After the Humboldt Broncos bus crash in 2018, a broken Slap Shot DVD was found at the crash site.
+Steve Carlson met with some of the survivors.